RanaMajed/EDA_Analysis_of_NYC_and_SF_Airbnb_Data/README.md

 ### Question\Need

-1-What is the average houses price in each neighbor_group?
+1-What is the price and minimum nights for each states?

-2- What is the best number of reviews for each neighbor_group?
+2- What is the high price for each states?

-3- What is the 5 (max and min )prices for each state?
+3- What is the low price for each states?

-4- what is the average price for each room type?
+4- What is the average price for each room type?

-5-What is the room type and the most number of types rooms for each states and neighborhood_group?
+5-Whta is the room type and price for each states?

+6-What is the most request of room type for each states?

+7-Checking top 10 neighbourhoods on the basis of no of listings in entire NYC and SF?

 ### Data Description